Chapter 1 Mathematical preliminaries

 1.2 Centring and standardisation

 Centring and standardisation are used to transform different datasets onto the same scale.
-We will need this for the multivariate methods in later sessions (Chapter 7).
+We will need this for the multivariate methods in later sessions (Chapter 7) or when comparing the effects of different predictors on a response variable (Chapter 4).

 # draw random sample of size 1000 from normal distribution with mean 1 and standard deviation 2, i.e. y~N(1,2)